 Throughout its long history, the Hindu tradition has shared common soil with other religious traditions.
 India is the homeland of Buddhism, which flourished in India for over 1,500 years from the time of the Buddha in the 6th century BCE until about the 11th century.
 The Jain tradition of monks, nuns, and laity, which began about the same time as the Buddhist tradition, continues to flourish in India today.
 The Christian tradition also has ancient roots in India, where Christians trace their origins back to the Apostle Thomas in the 1st century.
 The Jews have an old community started by traders in the southern state of Kerala and in Bombay.
 The Parsis are followers of the Zoroastrian tradition with roots in what is now Iran.

 Beginning in the 11th century, the Muslim tradition took root in India and developed a distinctive Indo-Muslim culture.
 Before the partition of India and Pakistan in 1947, about one third of all Indians were Muslims, and even now about 13 percent are Muslims.
 Finally, the Sikh tradition began in northwest India in the 16th century with the teaching of Guru Nanak and has evolved into a vibrant and distinctive religious community.
 With the British Empire, beginning in the late 17th century, came Protestant Christianity and the mission movement.
 As commerce developed between India and the West, currents of intellectual and religious thought traveled back and forth as well.

-This pluralism is one of the foundational contributions of the Hindu perspective.
+So one might say that pluralism is one of the foundational contributions of the Hindu perspective.
 Difference, in this view, is not a threat to oneness, but constitutive of oneness.
 The whole is made up of difference, its many parts not isolated but in interrelation.
 To say “this is the one and only” may be a marker of importance to other cultures.
 Hindu India, however, has long taken a different measure of the meaning of plurality.